tuliptreetech/codeforge-vscode-plugin/README.md

 ## Overview

 CodeForge is a powerful VSCode extension that combines Docker container management with advanced fuzzing capabilities and crash analysis tools.
-Originally designed for Docker-based development environments, CodeForge has evolved into a complete security testing platform that helps developers discover vulnerabilities through automated fuzzing and provides sophisticated crash analysis capabilities.
+Originally designed for Docker-based development environments, CodeForge has evolved into a comprehensive testing platform that helps developers find bugs early through automated fuzzing and provides sophisticated crash analysis capabilities to create more robust products.

 ## Features

-CodeForge provides a comprehensive suite of tools for security testing and development:
+CodeForge provides a comprehensive suite of tools for quality assurance and development:

 ### Core Docker Management